alluxd/memewiki/contributor-guide/Contributing.md

 ### 8. Add effects, change colors and make the text look good!

-### 9. Once you're done, click on File>Export As>PNG, and save it to the images folder in the website directory
+### 9. Once you're done, click on File>Export As>PNG (name it {memename}Banner, eg: scatBanner), and save it to the images folder in the website directory

 </details>